Bradykim/XPRIZE-ID-from-Video/README.md

 1. input
    Store all mp4 footages in the input folder.
-2. output
+2. output1
-   The frames will be stored as jpg in the output folder.
+   The filtered frames will be stored in output1.
+Run FilterImages.py to get to Step 3
+3. Labeled Cropped Images
+   The cropped images from the original frames stored in output1.
+Parses labeled frames of objects.

 ## Command